 The Path to a High-Performing Team

-Without these skills, people follow you because of your position.
-When you balance your power with the skills above, they follow you out of intrinsic motivation, because of who you are and what you represent.
+If you rely too much on your authority, people will follow you because of your position.
+When you let go of your power more often and consistently invest in your team, they will follow you because of who you are and what you represent.
+The five 'Brilliant Basics' below will help you achieve this:

 You'll know you've succeeded when your team: